-You don't have to spend a lot on a NAS enclosure
+Looking for an affordable NAS enclosure?
+These are your best options.

 - Misses a few advanced features

-If you want a powerful NAS with four drive bays that can hold more storage than you'll end up using, the DS418 is the choice.

-What's the best cheap NAS you can buy in 2020?
+What's the best cheap NAS you can buy right now?

-If you want to get into NAS and setting up a media server, you might think you have to spend a lot of money.
-While you should spend three figures — and extra for a hard drive along with the enclosure — you don't have to spend towards the upper end of your budget.
+If you want to get into NAS and set up a media server, you might think you have to spend a lot of money.
+However, while you should spend three figures — and extra for a hard drive along with the enclosure — you don't have to spend toward the upper end of your budget.

-The point I'm trying to make is that you don't have to invest too much money to get your hands on a reliable NAS that excels at the basics.
+The point I'm trying to make is you don't have to invest a ton of money to get a reliable NAS that excels at the basics.
 That's evident with the DiskStation DS220j — it delivers everything you're looking for in a NAS, and the software on offer makes it a standout option.
-You can use it for streaming 4K videos on all devices on your home network, set up your own audio and video streaming servers, and automatically back up the data across your network.
+For example, you can use it for streaming 4K videos on all devices on your home network, set up your own audio and video streaming servers, and automatically back up the data across your network.

 Credits — The team that worked on this guide